nabila39/Project-Investigating-Netflix-Movies/README.md

 | `duration` | Duration of the show in minutes |
 | `description` | Description of the show |
 | `genre` | Show genre |

+## Project Instructions

+Perform exploratory data analysis on the `netflix_data.csv` dataset to understand more about movies from the 1990s decade.

+### Tasks:

+1. **Most Frequent Movie Duration in the 1990s**:
+   Determine the most frequent movie duration in the 1990s.
+Save an approximate answer as an integer variable called `duration`.

+2. **Count Short Action Movies**:
+   A movie is considered short if it is less than 90 minutes.
+Count the number of short action movies released in the 1990s and save this count as an integer variable called `short_movie_count`.

+### Dataset:
+The data is available in the file `netflix_data.csv`.

+---

+Happy analyzing!